RobDWaller/ReallySimpleJWT/readme.md

 ### Create Custom Token

 The `ReallySimpleJWT\Build` class allows you to create a completely unique JSON Web Token.
-It has helper methods for all the RFC defined header and payload claims.
-The `setIssuer()` method will add the `iss` claim to the token header.
+It has helper methods for all the [RFC](https://tools.ietf.org/html/rfc7519#section-4) defined header and payload claims.
+For example, the `setIssuer()` method will add the `iss` claim to the token header.

-The class also allows developers to set custom header and payload claims via the `setHeaderClaim()` and `setPrivateClaim()` methods.
+The class also allows developers to set custom header and payload claims via the `setHeaderClaim()` and `setPayloadClaim()` methods.

 The methods can be chained together and when the `build()` method is called the token will be generated and returned within a `ReallySimpleJWT\Jwt` object.